wenlzhang/obsidian-timestamp-link/README.md

 ## Use cases

-- Adding timestamps to links provides context/time
+- Adding timestamps to links provides context
     - For instance, in the slip-box method, one may create entry notes to accumulate notes (links) of similar topics.
-With timestamp information, can can see when the block links are created and when the links are inserted into the entry notes.
-These timestamp info can be different.
+With timestamp information, can can see when the (block) links are created and inserted into the entry notes.

 ## Usage